cooscoos/Hoive/README.md

 Always.
 Once everything is working I want to make this as efficient as it can be.

+#### Non-existent hex in doubleheight

+Prevent player from choosing hexes which don't exist in pmoore (e.g. 0,-5).
+Could make megabugs.

 #### morphops.rs, board.rs, game.rs

 Functions are using a variety of vectors, HashSets, HashMaps, BTrees and sorting.
 Can we use and stick to one if converting between these is inefficient?
 Need to read up on memory usage.